jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

          becomes
          :doc:`Libvirt/QEMU </installation_guide/<Year_Month>/installation_libvirt_qemu>`
          3. You might want to change your working directory to /<Year_Month> and use Git to grep for the "current" string (i.e. 'git grep "current" *').
-For each applicable occurence, make the call whether or not to convert the string to the actual archived string "<Year_Month>".
+For each applicable occurrence, make the call whether or not to convert the string to the actual archived string "<Year_Month>".
          Be sure to scrub all files for the "current" string in both the "installation_guide" and "developer_guide" folders downward.